OSI-Writer/Qi-Docs/docs/Qi_Types_API.rst

 **Returns**

-  IEnumerable QiType of all types in the namespace
+  IEnumerable SdsType of all types in the namespace

 Security